cloudscale-ch/terraform-provider-cloudscale/docs/resources/server.md

 * `href` - The cloudscale.ch API URL of the current resource.
 * `ssh_fingerprints` - A list of SSH host key fingerprints (strings) of this server.
 * `ssh_host_keys` - A list of SSH host keys (strings) of this server.
 * `volumes` - A list of volume objects attached to this server.
-Each volume object has three attributes:
+Each volume object has the following attributes:
     * `device_path` - (Deprecated) The path (string) to the volume on your server (e.g. `/dev/vda`).
 This attribute is always null and will be removed in a future major version.
     * `size_gb` - The size (int) of the volume in GB.
 Typically matches `volume_size_gb` or `bulk_volume_size_gb`.
     * `type` - A string.
 Either `ssd` or `bulk`.
+    * `uuid` - The UUID of the volume.
+* `server_groups` - A list of server group objects this server is associated with.
+Each object has the following attributes:
+    * `href` - The cloudscale.ch API URL of the server group.
+    * `name` - The name of the server group.
+    * `uuid` - The UUID of the server group.
 * `public_ipv4_address` - The first `public` IPv4 address of this server.
 The returned IP address may be `""` if the server does not have a public IPv4.
 * `private_ipv4_address` - The first `private` IPv4 address of this server.
 The returned IP address may be `""` if the server does not have private networking enabled.
 * `public_ipv6_address` - The first `public` IPv6 address of this server.
 The returned IP address may be `""` if the server does not have a public IPv6.